Radish Vegetable Seeds Packet

 Good companions

-• Carrot — row marker; radishes open soil as they grow
+• Carrot — acts as a row marker; radishes loosen soil as they grow

-• Peas — radishes deter aphids from climbing pea plants
+• Peas — radishes reported to deter aphids from climbing pea plants

 • Spinach — radishes attract leaf miners away from spinach

-• Cucumber & squash — repels cucumber beetles, squash borers
+• Cucumber, squash — reported to repel cucumber beetles and squash borers

-• Tomatoes — deters spider mites when planted nearby
+• Tomatoes — reported to deter spider mites when planted nearby

-• Nasturtium — improves radish growth and flavor
+• Nasturtium — reported to improve radish growth and flavor

 • Chervil — said to improve radish flavor